 German league and cup winner.
 Italian league winner.
 Champions League winner too – although he was not actively involved in the competition in 2013, at which point he was only 19 years old.
 But three and five years later respectively, he played in the 2016 Europa League and 2018 Champions League finals with Liverpool.
 Emre Can knows how to win titles and reach big finals.
+In just his second season at BVB he won the DFB-Pokal.

 "It was a tough place, there's no doubt about it," he said of those early years in the north-west of Frankfurt in an interview with the members' magazine Borussia (April 2020 issue).
 "You learn to be strong; you learn to show respect in everything you do; you learn to share and you learn to choose the right path – or the wrong one.
 Fortunately, I was able to choose the right one.
 But I saw how other young people – friends of mine from school – turned to drugs.
 I was lucky to have the support of my family and friends when I needed it.
 As for football, I learned that you have to try your hardest and give everything you've got if you want to win.
 We used to play on an asphalt pitch, and the only thing that mattered to us was winning – we didn't care where people came from.
 Don't get me wrong, you can learn a lot from losing.
 But winning feels so much better.
 I hate losing."